Exceptional Care for You and Your Baby

 -

-At our UChicago Medicine AdventHealth Bolingbrook hospital, we offer 24-hour, on-site OB hospitalist coverage, provided by OB Hospitalist Group (OBHG), the nation’s largest and only dedicated provider of customized obstetric hospitalist programs.
-Hospitalists are physicians who specialize solely in caring for patients who are hospitalized, rather than those in a clinical office setting.
+At our UChicago Medicine AdventHealth Bolingbrook and Hinsdale hospitals, we offer 24-hour, onsite obstetric (OB) hospitalist coverage, provided by OB Hospitalist Group (OBHG), the nation’s largest and only dedicated provider of customized obstetric hospitalist programs.
+Hospitalists are physicians who specialize solely in caring for hospitalized patients rather than those in a clinical office setting.
 This hospitalist program adds to our hospital’s quality obstetrics and women’s health services.

 When an expectant or postpartum mom enters the emergency department, these OB hospitalists:

-- Evaluate within 30 minutes of arrival for patients 16 weeks or greater gestation and those within six weeks postpartum
+- Evaluate within 30 minutes of arrival for patients 16 weeks or greater gestation (at our Bolingbrook hospital); 12 weeks or greater gestation (at our Hinsdale hospital); and those within six weeks postpartum

 - Admit to the labor and delivery unit or discharge the patient home within four hours of arrival